baahl-nyu/nyucomparchday2024/index.md

 ## Schedule (Tentative)

 Please feel free to arrive early to NYU Tandon (location below).
-We will have a welcome booth setup on the first floor.
+We will have a welcome booth setup on the first floor and there will be refreshments on the 12th floor (where the event is being held).

 | Time        | Event          |
 |:-------------|:------------------|